boity0/github_portfolio/README.md

 **S**ituation: Final step was to submit the CV.
 **T**ask: Ensure everything was polished and submitted correctly.
 **A**ction: I triple-checked formatting, saved the file as PDF, and submitted on time.
-**R**esult: I received confirmation and positive feedback from my instructor.
+**R**esult: I am waiting confirmation and positive feedback from my instructor.

 ---